isaka-james/chunks-to-file/README.md

 A Node.js application for uploading file chunks and combining them into a single file on the server.

+Speeding your application **5x Faster** than the uploading you are currently using!.

 ## Table of Contents

 - [Introduction](#introduction)